 How to Touch Up Paint in a Nutshell:

-1. Lay down a tarp to protect the floor.
+1. Lay down a tarp to protect your floors.

-2. Cover hardware, baseboards, air vents, etc. with painters tape.
+2. Cover hardware, baseboards, air vents, and any other obstructions with painter’s tape.

 5. Paint and let dry!